 Although the pastor has primary responsibility for managing the lay staff, the president shares that responsibility to allow the pastor to maximize their time on spiritual matters.

-This ministry handles the requests, questions and support necessary for all of the Faith Formation ministries.
+The role of Youth & Family Faith Formation is to provide opportunities for faith growth & education.
+It includes children’s time during worship, our Sunday School Program, Confirmation class & camp, youth, parent & family groups and the support and coordination of MAD Camp (Music, Art, and Drama) and the National Youth Gathering experience.
+This ministry handle the requests, questions and support necessary for all of the Youth & Family Faith Formation ministries.
 We support the current programs and encourage new ministries that may be proposed.
-In effect, the team works to provide the best Christian Education programs that we are able.
+In effect, this ministry works to provide the best faith opportunities and education that we are able.

 Stewardship is the ongoing year-round ministry that focuses on Messiah’s missions as a mark of discipleship.
 The Stewardship team supports our mission programs to ensure the “best use” of the time, talent and treasures of Messiah’s members and friends.